Biology Professor Discusses the Sloth World Tragedy

 May 01, 2026

-A planned Orlando animal attraction is under scrutiny after dozens of sloths died, as zoo rescuers work to save the surviving animals.
+A planned Orlando animal attraction is under scrutiny after dozens of sloths died, sparking outrage and a rescue effort for the surviving animals.

-The animals were imported from South America and transferred to a warehouse on I-drive in the heart of Orlando’s tourist district.
-The Florida Fish and Wildlife Conservation Commission inspection records of Sloth World show that facility intended to house multiple shipments of sloths lacked consistent power, water, and reliable heat.
+The sloths were imported from South America and transferred to a warehouse on International Drive in the heart of Orlando’s tourist district.
+The Florida Fish and Wildlife Conservation Commission’s inspection records of Sloth World show that the facility intended to house multiple shipments of sloths lacked consistent power, water, and reliable heat.

-Thirteen sloths survived.
-They were brought to the Central Florida Zoo in need of around-the-clock care.
-Unfortunately, one of them named Bandit had to be euthanized after becoming unresponsive yesterday.
-That was despite continuous care from vets including fluid therapy, assisted feedings, blood monitoring, and vitamin and glucose supplementations.
+Thirteen sloths survived and were brought to the Central Florida Zoo in need of around-the-clock care.
+Unfortunately, one of the sloths, named Bandit, had to be euthanized yesterday after becoming unresponsive despite continual veterinary care, including fluid therapy, assisted feedings, blood monitoring, and vitamin and glucose supplements.

 Richard Glover, CEO of the Central Florida Zoo and Botanical Gardens, says the other 12 are stable.
 He is cautiously optimistic but wants people to understand that the sloths all have serious issues and none of them were healthy when they arrived on Friday, April 24.
 Glover says they picked up the sloths and brought them back to the zoo after the owner of Sloth World called and asked if they would be interested in taking the animals.
 Glover discusses the rescue efforts and ways the public can support them.